burlachenkok/exploring-python3/python3-note.md

 ## Module Reloading

 For efficiency reasons, each module is only imported once per interpreter session.
-If you change your module source code you have two options on how to reload this module:
+If you change your module source code, you have two options on how to reload this module:

 1. Restart the Interpreter.